 The Board does not have a majority of directors who are independent.
 The Board considers that its composition is appropriate for the Company's circumstances and includes an appropriate mix of skills and expertise relevant to the Company.
-The Company gives consideration to the balance of independence on the Board, and will continue to review its composition.
+The Company gives consideration to the balance of independence on the Board.
+With the appointment of Mr Rick Crabb during the Reporting Period, the Board has, since 20 November 2017, comprised an equal number of independent and non-independent Directors, and will continue to review its composition.